jithinofficials-sketch/TEST/README.md

 Rules:

 - Existing premium merchant with an active `trialEndDate` keeps the remaining days.
-- Free merchant with `trialLeft > 0` keeps that preserved trial balance.
+- Merchant with `trialLeft > 0` keeps that preserved trial balance.
 - Merchant with no `subscription_id` receives partner trial days or `DEFAULT_TRIAL_DAYS`.
 - Merchant that already subscribed and has no remaining trial gets `0`.
 - Trial days must be an integer from `0` to `90`.

+The server-side resolver must mirror the current frontend flow from `pages/pricing/index.jsx`: check active premium trial first, then preserved `trialLeft`, then brand-new merchant default or partner trial, otherwise `0`.

 ## Billing state